-The Museum of Palazzo Baldeschi , located in Corso Vannucci in the historic center of Perugia , is an ancient noble residence owned by the Cassa di Risparmio di Perugia Foundation whose origins date back to the end of the fourteenth century and is characterized by a magnificent frescoed noble floor which usually it is reserved for important temporary exhibitions organized by the CariPerugia Arte Foundation which manages the building and its activities.
+The Palazzo Baldeschi Museum , located in Corso Vannucci in the historic center of Perugia , is an ancient noble residence owned by the Cassa di Risparmio di Perugia Foundation whose origins date back to the end of the fourteenth century and is characterized by a magnificent frescoed main floor which usually it is reserved for important temporary exhibitions organized by the CariPerugia Arte Foundation which manages the palace and its activities.

-It consists of over seven hundred works, between the sixteenth and twentieth centuries, the precious and undoubtedly original Alessandro Marabottini Collection set up with the works collected over a lifetime and donated to the Foundation by the Florentine collector, long professor of history of the art at the University of Perugia.
-The peculiarity of the exhibition itinerary lies in the fact that starting from the large entrance hall on the second floor of the building the visitor is welcomed by the reconstruction of the noble residence inhabited by the Marabottini in Florence, whose rooms have been almost faithfully reproduced.
-Finally, the Museum exhibits the Collection of Renaissance Majolica of the Cassa di Risparmio di Perugia Foundation.
-Composed of about 150 pieces, it is a unique collection in the world for the quality and rarity of the works that compose it.
+The precious and undoubtedly original Alessandro Marabottini Collection consists of over seven hundred works, ranging from the 16th to the 20th century, set up with the works collected over a lifetime and donated to the Foundation by the Florentine collector, long-time history teacher of art at the University of Perugia.
+The peculiarity of the exhibition itinerary lies in the fact that starting from the large entrance hall on the second floor of the building, the visitor is welcomed by the reconstruction of the noble residence inhabited by the Marabottini in Florence, whose rooms have been reproduced almost faithfully.
+Finally, the Museum exhibits the Collection of Renaissance Majolica from the Cassa di Risparmio di Perugia Foundation.
+Made up of about 150 pieces, it is a unique collection in the world for the quality and rarity of the works that compose it.